kantord/headson/README.md

   <br/>
 </p>

-Head/tail for JSON and YAML — but structure‑aware.
+`heal`/`tail` for JSON, YAML - but structure‑aware.
 Get a compact preview that shows both the shape and representative values of your data, all within a strict character budget.
+(Just like `head`/`tail`, `headson` can also work with unstructured text files.)

 Available as:
 - CLI (see [Usage](#usage))